Is there a more essential skill than self-control?

-And we aren’t operating in silos here.
-Self-control has a contagion effect.
-So we are probably about as self controlled as our family and friends.
+It has also been shown that when it comes to self-control, we aren’t operating in silos.
+Self-control has a contagion effect, so we are probably about as self controlled as our family and friends.

-Self-control has a footprint in the body.
-It is your heart rate variability.
+Kelly’s research has shown that self-control has a footprint in the body: your heart rate variability.
 Heart rate variability is the variation in the time interval between heartbeats.
-It is also the closest thing we have to a physiological measure of capacity for control.
+It might be the closest thing we have to a physiological measure of capacity for control.

 There is good science showing that our heart rate variability is predictive of willpower success.
 The higher it is (as in the more the variation), the better we are at ignoring distractions, delaying gratification and dealing with stress.